without Internet Explorer,

 I'm afraid the riffs on some of these songs wouldn't have the same effect if they were more drawn out.
 Some of these songs would get boring easily and quite monotonous.
 Luckily, the benefit of the album as a whole, the band realized that there were a lot more riffs to be offered and a lot of them didn't really fit together.
 This has the illusion of monotony and massive variety both simultaneously, because while the riffs are vastly different on a lot of the songs, if there's not enough attention placed upon them, they can all seem indistinguishable and interchangeable.

 But that raises the question - what is to blame for that?
 The production values and mixing?
 I could see this as the cause of the issue.
 Sometimes, the guitars can get lost within the blast beats, drowning them out beyond recognition, with cymbal echo and the snare overriding the general instrumental mix overall most of the time.
-The guitars themselves when they're distinguishable are reminiscent of a chainsaw, with a piercing sound to fit the carnal nature of the songs.
+The guitars themselves when they're distinguishable are reminiscent of a chainsaw, with a piercing sound to fit the crude nature of the songs.
 The bass is highly audible, which I guess is good, because it makes the guitars sound more full than they really are, but I would prefer less distortion.
 The blink-and-you'll-miss-it solos are mixed atrociously as well, soaring over everything else with ease.

 Yet I find that's what fits with this album.
 With such dirty, disgusting lyrical subjects, you need an equally dirty sound to match all of it, and this does the trick.
 The lyrics aren't the fantasy-gore, torture stories found within such bands like Cannibal Corpse, a lot of these are possible impending dangers, described in horrific detail.
 Whether these stories are told from the point of view of a disease carrier or a 'Psychopathologist' (see what I did there), they're both equally as frightening, and when the vocabulary found within a medical dictionary is deciphered, these seem much more nauseating and possibly vomit-inducing.